Blackbox Life Recorder 21f / In a Room7 F760: Critical reception

 Blackbox Life Recorder 21f / In a Room7 F760 received a score of 79 out of 100 on review aggregator Metacritic based on eight reviews, indicating "generally favorable" reception.
 Guy Oddy of The Arts Desk wrote that the EP "stays within James' long marked-out territory of electronic uneasy listening but remains inventive and innovative", noting the "cinematic drone" of "Blackbox Life Recorder 21f", the "ambient breakbeat" of "Zin2 Test5", the "livelier and more beat-heavy" sound of "In a Room7 F760", and the Parallax mix of "Blackbox" for being "particularly claustrophobic with a grubby atmosphere".
 Paul Simpson of AllMusic remarked that "while it felt like the veteran musician was pushing his sound forward on Collapse, here he's essentially in his comfort zone" and the EP "isn't a game changer, but it bears enough of Aphex Twin's unmistakable personality to be worthwhile".

 Pitchforks Philip Sherburne stated that the EP "might seem relatively modest" but described its tracks as "big, bruising, and percussion-forward" and found that they share "a certain inscrutable mood".
 Daryl Keating of Exclaim! called it "solid tungsten all the way through" and wrote that it "sounds simply fantastic".
 Keating characterised "Blackbox Life Recorder 21f" as "an absolute masterclass in percussion" and the other three tracks "pure oddball IDM".

 Todd Gilchrist of Variety called the EP "disappointingly slight [...] yet its arrival is a comfort, offering sounds that will ring familiar to longtime fans — and to everyone else serve as an atmospheric Rorschach test, alternately primitive and futuristic, beautiful and menacing, propulsive and ethereal".
 John Doran of The Quietus found that "as well as a return of a certain kind of melodic sensibility to his music", that "three of the tracks feel like the living embodiment of a very large house with a huge variety of rooms" and "that there are several tracks' worth of musical ideas hidden in these [tracks'] abyssal depths".

-A staff reviewer from Sputnikmusic felt that the tracks "take an oddly bitesize approach to both pacing and structure that belies the wealth of atmospheric depth they have at their disposal" but it still "ends up a glorified, if very welcome, double-single as such: its satisfaction lies less in an end-to-end listen and much more in the binge mileage of its cornerstone tracks".